anttitane/mitsubishi-ilp-ir-control-ha-integration/README.md

 # 🌡️ Mitsubishi ILP IR Control Home Assistant Integration

-This repository contains a Home Assistant integration to control Mitsubishi air conditioners via Infrared using a Raspberry Pi.
+This repository contains a Home Assistant integration to control Mitsubishi air pump via Infrared using a Raspberry Pi.
 The integration communicates with a separate IR control server hosted on a Raspberry Pi.

 ## 📖 Overview